astrogirlnim/Personyx/README.md

 **Built with ❤️ for product teams who ship features users actually want.**

 For questions, issues, or feature requests, please [open an issue](https://github.com/astrogirlnim/Personyx/issues) or reach out to the team.

+## Native Modules & Electron

+After installing dependencies, native modules are automatically rebuilt for Electron's Node version via the postinstall script.
+If you encounter native module errors, run:

+    pnpm exec electron-builder install-app-deps

+Always use the Node version in .nvmrc for local development and CI.
+This ensures compatibility between Electron and native modules.